GDPR vs. Tracking

-The user decides.
+The user decides

 Cookie Consent banners show by selecting the user which data a website operator would like to collect without a compelling reason.